JohanVillard/holbertonschool-shell/permissions/README.md

 list of scripts of this folder:

-change user to betty		su betty
+change user to betty				su betty see the actual username of current user		whoami